ADGEfficiency/world-models/README.md

 ### Training the second generation

 The process for training the second iteration of the agent is given below.

-The main difference is that data is samples from a controller, not a random policy.
+This data is sampled from a controller, not a random policy.

 ```bash
 $ xvfb-run -a -s "-screen 0 1400x900x24 +extension RANDR" -- python3 worldmodels/data/sample_policy.py --num_process 8 --total_episodes 10000 --policy controller --dtype tfrecord